I'm a motor customer and I'm eligible for the Stay at Home Refund, what do I need to do?

 Our supplier dealing with your claim will let you know about any changes to agreed repair plans and times.
 If you want to discuss this further, please use webchat or email us, We’re currently working with reduced staff levels but will respond as quickly as possible.

-I sent you a written communication and/or evidence in support of my claim, what will happen now?
+I sent your home insurance team written communication and/or evidence in support of my claim, what will happen now?

 We’re working through all written communication and responding as quickly as possible.
 If you’re concerned we haven’t received your letter please email us with your claim reference number in the subject line.
 Due to Coronavirus we’re working with reduced staff levels so it may take us longer than usual to respond.
 We appreciate your patience and understanding.